 I take a perverse sort of pleasure in asking lawyers for their business card.
 It reveals a lot about a person.
 How deeply must they dig to find one?
 If it takes more than one pocket, it’s a safe bet he isn’t winning this week’s “Be Prepared” award.
 Does she apologetically offer a smudged and wrinkled card — the only one she can find at the bottom of her purse?
 Her desk — maybe even her thinking — is probably rumpled and disorganized as well.

-Conversely, does he smoothly produce a crisp clean card and a pen, saying, “Of course — here, let me jot my cell number on it as well, so we won’t miss each other” before handing it over?
-Yep, this guy is thoughtful, well-prepared, interested in new connections, and he thinks I’m important!
+Conversely, does she smoothly produce a crisp, clean card and a pen, saying, “Of course — here, let me jot my cell number on it as well, so we won’t miss each other” before handing it over?
+Yep, this lawyer is thoughtful, well-prepared, interested in new connections, and she thinks I’m important!

 Eight for Your Business Cards

 - Take them wherever you go.
-You never know when you’ll need the quick intro information provided by a well-designed business card.
+You never know when you’ll need the quick intro information a well-designed business card provides.
 And make certain you always have a good supply on hand in the office, so you can easily replenish the batch you carry around.

 - Give your card to someone you want to see again.